cloudoperators/greenhouse/docs/user-guides/team/rbac.md

 It is also possible to use a LabelSelector to assign TeamRoleBindings to multiple Clusters at once.

-This TeamRoleBinding assigns the `cluster-admin` TeamRole to the Team named `my-team` in all Clusters with the label `environment: production`.
+This TeamRoleBinding assigns the `pod-read` TeamRole to the Team named `my-team` in all Clusters with the label `environment: production`.

 ```yaml
 apiVersion: greenhouse.sap/v1alpha1